 Montclair State University

 Sam graduated from Ithaca College where she studied Theatre, English, and Creative Writing.
 She has a background in non-profit theatre arts administration, previously interning at HERE, Primary Stages, Transport Group, and the Hangar Theatre.
 Sam is especially interested in reaching young audiences and has a passion for engaging children in arts and literature, believing that every child should have access to material that challenges and inspires them.
+Sam lives in Sunnyside, Queens with her rabbit, Neville Longbunny, where she continues to grow her personal library.

 Tanya works as a Library Specialist with Books for Kids in Brooklyn and Manhattan.
 She received her BFA in Theater from the University of Southern Queensland in Australia and her MFA from Brandeis University in Boston.
 Tanya has a passion for developing literacy skills, imagination, and movement in emergent readers and has worked in library programming for children in Australia and for the Brooklyn Public Library.
 She is also a Teaching Artist with Treasure Trunk and enjoys creating programs that inspire a love for reading using drama, movement, songs, and imagination to make books really come alive.
 Tanya loves being able to combine her two great loves, books and drama, to share this passion and light with kids.

 Juliette Portnoy has worked as a Library Specialist with Books for Kids in Los Angeles, CA since April of 2016.
 Juliette graduated with a BS in Sociology from the University of Pennsylvania and a Masters in Social Work from Columbia University.
-Juliette’s experience working with at-risk populations ranges from casework in foster care to working as a counselor in various school settings.
+Juliette’s experience ranges from casework in foster care to working as a counselor in various school settings.
 As a mother, Juliette is passionate about early education and the importance of teaching literacy from the earliest age possible.
 Juliette finds nothing more gratifying than helping families bond through endeavors that are enriching for the mind and soul.

 Ashley works as a Library Specialist with Books for Kids in NYC.
 Hailing from the Aloha state and now a happy resident of Brooklyn, Ashley earned her Performing Arts degree from Pacific Rim Arts College in Honolulu.
 Known as the "Bubble Lady" in Kaakako, Hawaii, Ashley brought her passion for youth development to homeless children there via her lively community performances which enriched the children's learning experiences and introduced them to the joys of the arts.
 She has a deep and abiding love of literature, extensive experience working with children ages 2 to 7, and her StoryTimes are nothing short of magic shows.
 Additionally, Ashley has a background in nutrition, wellness and physical fitness.
 She is currently a teaching artist and performer with Treasure Trunk Theatre in Brooklyn.